mechfish/reinheitsgebot/README.md

 (I could make `solo.rb` more complicated to eliminate the need for you to tinker with it, but that is not the point.
-You should tinker with this until it works.
+You should tinker with it.
 It is a toy.
 Have fun and learn.)

 ## Why 'Reinheitsgebot'?